In 2009 I studied abroad at Macquarie University in Sydney. This page covers the first portion of my trip: arrival, some tourism, and student life.

 I didn't have much in the way of plans for this weekend, so we walked to the old Olympic Park.
 It took two hours, and was kinda fun, we saw a bunch of suburbs of Sydney.
 My advice if you are in Sydney: taking the train to Rhodes, eating at Ikea, then walking to the Olympic Park is a lot more fun.

 2009-09-05 So I only have maybe 3 photos from this day, because almost everywhere was locked.
-But the track and field was open, and I like taking pictures of me winning.
+But the track and field was open, and I enjoy taking pictures of me winning.
 Gerhard is in second and Ivy took third.

 2009-09-05 Totally happened.